 In preparation for future competition, enrolled student-athletes may be permitted to participate in practice, conditioning and other athletic training opportunities in the spring, provided they are structured in accordance with federal, state, and local public health recommendations, the NCAA, and institutional guidelines.
-The NCAA has passed a waiver allowing all NCAA Division III Student/Athletes an additional year of eligibility beyond 2020-2021.
 Any questions can be directed to: firstname.lastname@example.org.

 Following continued conversation to prioritize the health and safety of Atlantic East Conference student-athletes, the Presidents Council and athletics administrators have decided to place the highest priority on plans to move forward with the safe conduct of a regular season schedule and conference championship for sports with a spring NCAA championship.
 Those sports include baseball, softball, men’s and women’s golf, men’s and women’s lacrosse, men’s and women’s tennis and men’s and women’s track and field, in addition to a modified men’s and women’s swimming championship.

 The Presidents Council approved a proposal from the athletics administration to begin spring sports competition on or after March 1, 2021.
 Each spring sport will have the opportunity to engage in competition against non-league opponents in the spring sports prior to the start of conference games.
 All non-conference competition must end seven days prior to conference competition beginning.
 Once conference competition has begun, no non-conference competition will be allowed.

 The approved spring sport schedule will allow for one week of make-up games at the end of the conference schedule, as needed.
 Additionally, the Council approved that there will be no fans at any competition this spring with the exception of senior day games.